Consensus logoConsensus

 Ideal use cases:

-• Teams or individuals who need literature search
+• Teams or individuals who need paper discovery

-• Teams or individuals who need claim extraction
+• Teams or individuals who need data extraction

 • Anyone focused on research workflows